jellydn/blog/posts/til-40-how-to-set-up-folding-in-neovim.md

       -- When preview is opened, the l key will close it and open fold.
 In all other cases these keys will work as usual.
       { "anuvyklack/fold-preview.nvim", dependencies = "anuvyklack/keymap-amend.nvim", config = true },
     }

+That's it!
+Now you have folding enabled in Neovim using the Nvim UFO and fold-preview.nvim plugins.
+Enjoy your enhanced code navigation and organization!

+More detail about my config on [feat: add ufo folding and support preview · jellydn/lazy-nvim-ide@426f235](https://github.com/jellydn/lazy-nvim-ide/commit/426f235702636a673cfa2075e978f5ebe7331830)